What are the rules of English superlatives?

 “India, China and Brazil are interesting countries, but Brazil is the most fascinating.”

-Once you’ve completed all five lessons about comparatives and superlatives, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all five chapters about comparatives and superlatives, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.